MMusPerf (Vocal Studies)

 Course fee (non-EU/EEA)€20,500

 Welcome to the Vocal Studies and Opera overview of the MMusPerf programme at the Royal Irish Academy of Music.
-Our vocal faculty has a rich tradition of success amongst our graduates, who perform in opera houses and concert halls around the world.
+There is a rich tradition of success amongst our vocal graduates, who perform in opera houses and concert halls around the world.

 At RIAM we aim to equip you with all the necessary skills to enable you to reach your full potential.
 Our dynamic MMus in Performance course has been specifically designed to set you on the path to a successful performance career in the 21st century.
 We pride ourselves on our small intake of talented students and our supportive learning environment.